-In 1964, my parents, Abel and Victorine Rocher, originally from Charente Limousine region, bought a Girondine house with 30 ares of vineyard in the hamlet of Mirande in the heart of the Montagne Saint-Emilion appellation.
-They created Vieux Chateau des Rochers to reference our last name but also the limestone rocks located both in the village and under the vineyard.
+In 1964, Abel and Victorine Rocher, originally from Charente Limousine region, bought a Girondine house with 30 ares of vineyard in the hamlet of Mirande in the heart of the Montagne Saint-Emilion appellation.
+They created Vieux Chateau des Rochers to reference our their name but also the limestone rocks located both in the village and under the vineyard.

 Located near Pomerol and Saint Emilion's vineyards, our family holding is now about 4,9 hectares.
 Our vineyard is set up on clay-limestone soil (2,2 hectares) and clay-siliceous soil (2,7 hectares) and is composed of different grapes varieties : 80 % Merlot and 20 % Cabernet franc.

 The benefits of nature, the slow work of time and respect of traditions are found in the quality of our wines : rigorous pruning, thinning the bunches, hand-picking and selection of ripe grapes, long fermentation in vats, and to finish, wine growing between 12 and 18 months.